Skip to content

 • Target server – The Connect2id server to which the data is migrated.

-• The target server version should be equal to the source server or newer.
-Migrating data to an older Connect2id server version isn’t recommended and isn’t generally supported.
+The target server version should be the same as, or newer than, the source server version.
+Migrating data to an older Connect2id server version isn’t recommended and generally isn’t supported.

 1. Preparation